Meet the 25 artists & writers from across New York State who were awarded 2018 Fellowships.

 A recipient of fellowships from the Millay Colony and the Vermont Studio Center, she lives in Astoria, Queens.

-Hannah Berger is a visual artist living in NYC.
+Hannah Berger is a visual artist living in Queens.
 She assembles and manipulates discarded objects in various states of decay to create abstracted furniture.

 Originally from Florida, she received a BA in Studio Arts from Bard College.
 She has exhibited in galleries in upstate New York and NYC.
 Her paintings and murals are on permanent display at the Freehand Hotel New York.